sujeetkv/sujeetkv/README.md

 ## `Hello World!` :wave:
 ## I'm Sujeet :technologist:

 I'm a software engineer who is passionate about problem solving and creating solutions to make life more easy.
-Some of the tech I enjoy working with Python, Javascript, MySQL, MongoDB, System Design and always looking upto latest tech available out there.
+I'm currently working on are Python, Javascript, MySQL, MongoDB, System Design and always looking upto latest tech available out there.

 I care about environment, science and technology.